Highlights of the Program

 SI Group Inc.

-• Current PET recycling practices that rely on corrective additives to address degradation during thermal processing
+• Reviewing current PET recycling practices that rely on corrective additives to address degradation during thermal processing

-• Utilization of stabilizers designed to prevent degradation and improve the overall quality of rPET streams
+• Optimizing stabilizers designed to prevent degradation and improve the overall quality of rPET streams

-• Improvements in rPET color, intrinsic viscosity, and reduced acetaldehyde generation through stabilization
+• Noting improvements in rPET color, intrinsic viscosity, and reduced acetaldehyde generation through stabilization

 Q&A SESSION ON IMPROVING PET RECYCLING QUALITY THROUGH STABILIZERS